Alternatives for the $q$-matroid axioms of independent spaces, bases, and spanning spaces: A new spanning spaces axiom

 \section{A new spanning spaces axiom}

-In this section we state and prove that it is possible to define spanning spaces with four axioms, this being an easy consequence of what we did for independent spaces.
+In this section we state and prove that it is possible to define spanning spaces with three axioms, this being an easy consequence of what we did for independent spaces.

 \begin{Definition} Let $E$ be a vector space and $\mathcal{S}$ a family of subspaces.
 We define the following property (axiom) of $\mathcal{S}$. \begin{itemize} \item[(nS3)] For all $S_1,S_2\in\mathcal{S}$ satisfying $\dim S_2<\dim S_1$, there exists a $1$-dimension subspace $x\subseteq S_1$, $x\not\subseteq S_2$ such that for all codimension-one $X\subseteq E$ with $X\not\supseteq x$ we have $X\cap S_1\in\kS$. \end{itemize} \end{Definition}